Submitted by admin on Thu, 03/29/2018 - 05:28

 Uncover Big Fixes & Wishlist Features

-Some wishlist features may need to be left out of your immediate plan due to time and budget constraints.
-A skilled developer may be able to offer alternative solutions to creating your wishlist items, or at least make place-holder tweaks to your website so that your dream features can be easily added in the future.
+You may need to leave some wishlist features out of your immediate plan due to time and budget constraints.
+A skilled developer can offer alternative solutions to creating your wishlist items, or at least make placeholder tweaks to your website so that you can easily add your dream features in the future.

 Compile Your Testing Inventory